 To give you a little flavour of whether or not PPC is for your business, we’ve put together a ‘PPC for beginners’ guide that walks you through the starting points for getting set up with a PPC campaign.

 1. Choose a Platform For Your PPC Campaign

 It might seem common sense, but choosing where to start your PPC campaign is a point that needs plenty of consideration.
 At the end of the day, you want to be targeting where your customers are most likely to be.

-Google Ads tends to be the most popular choice for PPC campaigns in the current era, but there is plenty of competition from social networks such as Facebook and Twitter, who both now offer pay-per-click ads.
+Google Ads tends to be the most popular choice of platform for PPC campaigns in the current era, but there is plenty of competition from social networks such as Facebook and Twitter, who both now offer pay-per-click ads.

 You’re likely to have seen these types of posts on your own feed, but Facebook Ads basically allows you to place a “sponsored’ post on the newsfeeds of users who match with specific audience characteristics that you have chosen.
 These can range simply from age group, right the way to a person’s interests in a particular topic.

 Through Facebook Ads, you can also choose the objective of your ad and it’s purpose.
 Whether that is to improve brand awareness, website traffic, or even physical store visits.
 Facebook will then charge you every time your ad gets clicked.

 It’s a similar story with Twitter, who allow you to choose between eight different advertising objectives.
 They include app installs, new followers, tweet engagements and website traffic, as well as allowing you to chose the target audience for your ads.

 Twitter will then “promote” your post on the newsfeed of your selected audience and charge you every time your ad is clicked.

 As we’ve already mentioned, Google Ads tends to be the most popular.
 This is probably because they allow you to play for high-ranking real estate on Google’s various web properties, like search engine results pages (SERP’s).